 - Take a look at the many programs available at the vocational, CEGEP and University levels by exploring these lists of programs in health and social services which are offered in English at Québec-recognized institutions and school websites.
 If you want to see where and what you can study locally, click on the following links:

-- Vocational programs are offered in the Outaouais at the Western Quebec Career Centre in Health, Assistance and Nursing, or Home Care Assistance.
+- Vocational programs are offered in the Outaouais at the Western Quebec Career Centre in Health, Assistance and Nursing, or Institutional and Home Care Assistance.

 - CEGEP Heritage College offers Nursing and, starting in 2017, Special Care Counselling.